BradleyEdelman/Alzheimers-MRI-Classification/README.md

 ### Project Overview

-This repository contains a series of Jupyter notebooks aimed at classifying Alzheimer's Disease (AD) using anatomical MRI images.
-The project explores various machine learning techniques, including traditional models like Random Forest and deep learning approaches such as CNNs and ResNet50 transfer learning, to predict AD.
+This repository contains a series of notebooks aimed at classifying Alzheimer's Disease (AD) from anatomical MRI images.
+The project explores various machine learning techniques, including traditional models like Random Forest, and deep learning approaches such as CNNs and transfer learning.

 #### Highlights:
 - **Data Exploration & Preprocessing**: Checking data quality, dimensionality reduction via PCA, and addressing class imbalances.
-- **Modeling & Evaluation**: Training and evaluating multiple ML models, including Random Forest, CNN, ResNet50, with complementary techniques such as permutation testing, hyperparameter tuning, and transfer learning.
+- **Modeling & Evaluation**: Training and evaluating multiple ML models, with complementary techniques such as permutation testing, hyperparameter tuning, and transfer learning.
 - **Model Explainability**: Using PCA maps and SHAP values to interpret model predictions and identify key features of AD progression.
 - **Infrastructure**: Executed on Databricks with AWS EC2 for scalable computing and parallel processing.

-This project not only focuses on AD classification but also on understanding how MRI features influence the predictions made by machine learning models.

 ### Dataset
-The dataset used for this project contains labeled anatomical MRI images for Alzheimer's disease classification, and is available on Kaggle:
+The dataset used for this project contains labeled anatomical MRI images for AD classification, and is available on Kaggle:
 [Alzheimer MRI Disease Classification Dataset](https://www.kaggle.com/datasets/borhanitrash/alzheimer-mri-disease-classification-dataset) <br /> <br />

 ## Notebooks
 ### 00 Data Cleaning
 Prepares the dataset for classification by:
 - Accessing Parquet data from an AWS S3 bucket
-- Formatting and standardizing training data
 - Addressing class imbalance using synthetic data generation techniques
-- Preprocessing test data for evaluation and cross-validation. <br />
+- Formatting and standardizing data for evaluation and cross-validation <br />

 ### 01 Random Forest
-Implements a random forest classifier to classify Alzheimer's disease, with steps including:
+Utilizes a Random Forest to classify AD, with steps that include:
 - Applying Principal Component Analysis (PCA) for dimensionality reduction and feature extraction
 - Cross-validation of classification results
 - Permutation testing for statistical significance using parallel processing
 - Exploring feature importance <br />

 ### 02 Custom CNN
-Develops a custom convolutional neural network (CNN) to classify Alzheimer's disease, focusing on:
+Develops a custom convolutional neural network (CNN) to classify AD, focusing on:
 - Hyperparameter tuning to optimize model performance
 - Distributed training using TensorFlow's MirroredStrategy
 - The effect of class imbalance on class-specific classification accuracy <br />

 ### 03 ResNet50 Transfer Learning
-Utilizes the ResNet50 model for transfer learning, exploring:
+Implements transfer learning with the ResNet50 model, exploring:
-- Fine-tuning the model to improve classification accuracy
+- Fine-tuning to improve classification accuracy
 - Prediction accuracy and complexity metrics as a function of model pruning <br />

 ### 04 Model Explainability
 Explores the explainability of the fine-tuned ResNet50 model using SHapley Additive exPlanations (SHAP):
-- Identifying key spatial features of Alzheimer's progression
+- Identifies key spatial features of Alzheimer's progression
-- Investigating misclassifications and performing cluster analyses
+- Investigates reasons for misclassifications
-- Validating model focus and reliability through SHAP visualizations <br /> <br />
+- Performs cluster analyses <br /> <br />

 ## Results <br />

 ### Model Performance
-This section briefly summarizes the performance of the different models and approaches used in the project:
+This section briefly summarizes the performance of the different models and approaches used in this project:

 - **Random Forest**: Achieved a maximum accuracy of 91.59% when using 50 PC features, but was consistently above 90% with as few as 30 PC features.
 - **Custom CNN**: Achieved an accuracy of 95.55% with optimized hyperparameters, but suffered from class-specific biases